yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

+### New in version 1.1.6
+- Change the kernel semaphores setting in order to match scale up server requirements

 ### New in version 1.1.5
 - Fix a silent installation issue (occurs only with the Ansible playbook version)